Our top pick for

 TTM: trailing 12 months

-There are currently 1.0 million Malibu Boats shares held short by investors – that's known as Malibu Boats's "short interest".
-This figure is 93.2% up from 518,294 last month.
+There are currently 1.4 million Malibu Boats shares held short by investors – that's known as Malibu Boats's "short interest".
+This figure is 6.4% down from 1.5 million last month.

 There are a few different ways that this level of interest in shorting Malibu Boats shares can be evaluated.